MystenLabs/walrus-docs/docs/dev-operations.md

 performing the following steps:

 - The system object on Sui is read to determine the Walrus storage node committee.
-- A number of storage nodes are queried for the slivers they store.
+- A number of storage nodes are queried for blob metadata and the slivers they store.
 - The blob is reconstructed and checked against the blob ID from the recovered slivers.

 The steps involved in the read operation are performed by the binary client, or the aggregator service that exposes an HTTP interface to read blobs.
-Reads are extremely resilient and will succeed in recovering the blob stored even if up to one-third of storage nodes are unavailable.
+Reads are extremely resilient and will succeed in recovering the blob stored even if up to two-thirds of storage nodes are unavailable.

 ## Certify Availability